‘Frozen 2’ ices competition again with record Thanksgiving

 The sequel has more than showed that the six years since has brought no thaw.
 It has already earned $739 million globally and should certainly surpass the original’s totals.

-“Disney is usually immune to the waning interest that audience have with some sequels,” Dergarabedian said.
+“Disney is usually immune to the waning interest that audiences have with some sequels,” Dergarabedian said.

 “Knives Out,” the innovative whodunit from writer and director Rian Johnson, rode great reviews and strong social media buzz to a $27 million weekend and a five-day domestic total of $41.7 million that easily earned back its budget.